Misperception and informativeness in statistical discrimination: Introduction

 Most work on statistical discrimination has focused on the impact on pay of differential informativeness of observables about skill, under the assumption that firms accurately perceive the distribution of skills. \footnote{See the systematic literature review by \textcite{BohrenHaggagImasPope2025}.} More recent work has argued for the importance of misperceptions in explaining empirical patterns of discrimination \parencite[e.g.][]{BohrenImasRosenberg2019,BohrenHaggagImasPope2025}. \footnote{One could also consider misperceptions about the structure of correlation between observables and skill.
 We discuss this possibility in \cref{sec:concl}.} Our analysis elucidates how informativeness and misperception interact to determine pay gaps.

-The instrumental component in our decomposition captures the familiar instrumental value of information, defined and characterized by \textcite{Blackwell1951,Blackwell1953}. \footnote{Blackwell's theorem is stated in \cref{sec:disc:accurate} below.} The idea of a perception-correcting appears in the statistics literature, \footnote{See \textcite{Laplace1774,Wald1947,Girsanov1960,BlackwellDubins1962}.} and plays a role in, for example, persuasion \parencite[e.g.][]{AlonsoCamara2016,OnuchicRay2023} and behavioral decision theory \parencite{Bordoli2025}.
-Bordoli's paper in particular distinguishes (informally) between instrumental and non-instrumental effects of new information.
-Our results on signing the perception-correcting component are related to \textcite{KartikLeeSuen2021}, as we discuss in \cref{sec:decomp}.
+The instrumental component in our decomposition captures the familiar instrumental value of information, defined and characterized by \textcite{Blackwell1951,Blackwell1953}. \footnote{Blackwell's theorem is stated in \cref{sec:disc:accurate} below.} The idea of a perception-correcting effect appears in the statistics literature, \footnote{See \textcite{Laplace1774,Wald1947,Girsanov1960,BlackwellDubins1962}.} and plays a role in, for example, persuasion \parencite[e.g.][]{AlonsoCamara2016,OnuchicRay2023} and behavioral decision theory \parencite{Bordoli2025}.
+Bordoli's paper in particular distinguishes (informally) between instrumental and non-instrumental effects of new information. \footnote{See also \textcite{Morris1991,MorrisShin1997,Braghieri2023,Whitmeyer2024}.} Our result on signing the perception-correcting component is closely related to \textcite{KartikLeeSuen2021}; in particular, it may be viewed as generalizing these authors' theorem to allow for task assignment.

+\textcite{LiangLuMuOkumura2025} study statistical discrimination in a model much like ours, but assuming \emph{accurate} perceptions.
+They consider how average pay varies with task assignment and informativeness, \footnote{They actually interpret their model and results as describing algorithmic prediction (e.g. bail decisions), rather than task assignment and pay.} identifying a trade-off between efficiency (higher average pay for both populations) and fairness (smaller pay gap) and characterizing the resulting frontier.